-Jade plant is believed to attract prosperity and fortune in Asian countries.
+The Jade plant is believed to attract prosperity and fortune in many Asian countries.
 In Feng Shui, it’s a symbol of good luck and consistency because it’s an evergreen plant.
 It’s a perfect plant for both your home and office.
 Also, a jade plant can be a fantastic wedding favor and housewarming gift.
 Here are some of the ways you can place it to bring positivity to your place:

 - Place the plant right next to the entrance of your business or office to bring growth.

 - Keeping it close to the cash register or box is also a good idea.

 - Put the plant in the Southeast corner of your home to bring wealth to your home.